rohanasgowda/HAZARDOUS-RF-SIGNAL-DETECTION-USING-ANTENNA-AND-LOGARITHMIC-DETECTOR/README.md

 * Detect EM waves in hazardous ranges.
 * Trigger SMS alerts via Twilio when EM exposure is detected.
 * Demonstrate antenna design and EM detection blocks in MATLAB.
-* Serve as a prototype for real-world EMF safety monitoring and academic projects.
+* Serve as a prototype for real-world EMF safety monitoring.

 ![Antenna Geometry](./LPDA_geometry.png)